Pedro-vd20/access_lab_iot/README.md

     Then reboot the RPi to connect and implement the settings from step (2).

 1. Download the necessary files and setup the folder structure as described [here](#folder-structure).
 Be sure to give the RPi its unique ID, and update the server to accept this ID.
 The server setup is the last step in this list.
+Copy the files from the GitHub and modify the samples to reflect the RPi's unique ID.

     To download the certificate file from the server, scp the file.